-Mariami Bimm is a third-year Ph.D. student in the Clinical-Developmental Psychology program at York University.
+Mariami Bimm is a fourth-year Ph.D. student in the Clinical-Developmental Psychology program at York University.
 She received her Honours B.Sc. degree from the University of Ottawa and her M.A.Sc. from the University of Waterloo.
 Her research focuses on caregiver sensitivity and infant emotion regulation during stressful relational contexts.
 She is particularly interested in using behavioural and physiological measures to enhance current understanding of caregiver and infant stress experiences, and children's subsequent social-emotional development.
 Mariami's research is generously funded through the Ontario Graduate Scholarship program, the Meighen Wright Foundation, and the LaMarsh Centre for Child and Youth Research.

 Yookyung Carol Lee is a fourth year PhD student in the Clinical-Developmental Psychology program at York University.
 She received her B.Sc. degree (Biopsychology) from University of British Columbia, and M.Sc. degree (Psychoanalytic Developmental Psychology) from University College London.
 Her research focuses on the impact of culture in widely-used caregiver sensitivity assessment tools and whether they are valid measures across cultures.
 Her ultimate goal is to develop and research parenting interventions that promote positive child development, and that are suitable for diverse cultural groups in Canada.
 Yookyung’s research is funded through the Ontario Graduate Scholarship program and the LaMarsh Centre for Child and Youth Research.

 Jenna Barnhardt is a first year Indigenous Master’s student from Tyendinaga Mohawk Territory in the Clinical Developmental Neuropsychology program at York University.
 She received her Bachelors degree (B.Sc.
 Hon.) from Ryerson University in Biomedical Science with a minor in Psychology and a certificate in Mental Health & Addictions from Ryerson’s Chang School of Continuing Education.
 She is focussed on Indigenous mental health and working to provide relevant and culturally significant mental health services to Canada’s Indigenous people using her experience with traditional Indigenous knowledge with a neuroscientific lens.
 Her research aims to learn more about the Indigenous brain and focusses on measures that explore development of executive functioning (impulsivity and emotion regulation), paediatric oncology (namely brain cancer), and intergenerational trauma of Indigenous people.